slatedocs/slate/source/includes/_webhooks.md

   }
 }
 ```
+This is fired whenever an investor withdraws funds.

 ## INVESTMENT_QUEUED
-This is fired whenever an investment is queued.
-Bond Management API only.

 ```json
 {
   "clientId": "string",